Vyral/base-template/_posts/2018-08-28-what-factors-determine-your-homes-value-in-the-twin-cities.md

 **4. School districts.** This is a huge factor for buyers with children.
 A lot of people go on school rating websites to see how schools rank.

 **5. Walkability.** Is the home somewhere where you can walk to a Starbucks or a Trader Joe’s?
-Some buyers care a lot about this, while some don’t.
+Some buyers care a lot about this, while others don’t.

 These are the typical factors that determine how long a home will take to sell in our current real estate market.
 If you have any questions or are thinking about buying or selling a home in the area, don’t hesitate to reach out by phone or email.
 We’d be happy to help.